ResponsiblyAI/learn/index.md

 TBA

-**Audience.** Multidisciplinary: LLB students (Bachelor of Laws) from Tel Aviv University, undergrad Data Science / Engineering students from the Technion,  undergrad & grad Data Science / Computer Science students from Boston University and LLM students (Master of Laws) from Bocconi University.
+**Audience.** Multidisciplinary: LLB students (Bachelor of Laws) from Tel Aviv University, undergrad Data Science / Engineering students from the Technion,  undergrad & grad Data Science students from Boston University and LLM students (Master of Laws) from Bocconi University.

 **Class Hours.**
 The course comprises nine meetings of four clock hours, in a workshop format.
 The topics explore some of the core issues in the landscape of Responsible AI, law, ethics and society.